Videos

-In Grassland Floods: Lions and the Okavango, narrator Sir David Attenborough shows how heavy rains flood the Okavango Delta, transforming the grasslands into a waterlogged landscape.
+In Grassland Floods in the Okavango, narrator Sir David Attenborough shows how heavy rains flood the Okavango Delta, transforming the grasslands into a waterlogged landscape.
 Lions must adapt to hunting in the wet conditions, while their prey, like buffaloes, face new struggles to find food and safe ground.
 This video is excerpted from BBC’s Planet Earth II, a breathtaking documentary series that highlights the natural wonders of our planet.

 Lesson Express